skinny85/specnaz/docs/reference-manual.md

 `beginsEach`, `describes` etc., with signatures using the Kotlin function types.
 This is better in 2 ways:
-    * the IDE support is better (for example, Intellij lists each method of the `SpecBuilder` twice in the auto-completion menu, once with the lambda function and once with the `TestClosure` instance, which is irritating)
+    * the IDE support is better (for example, Intellij lists each method of the `SpecBuilder` twice in the auto-completion menu when using it from Kotlin, once with the Kotlin function signature and once with the `TestClosure` signature, which is irritating)
-    * you get better type-safety, as all of the redefined functions (except `describes`) take a `Nothing?` (Kotlin's equivalent of Java's `Void`) as their first argument, which means that if you didn't override the default name of the lambda parameter (`it`), the type system will not allow you to do illegal things when building the spec (like nesting `should` calls).
+    * you get better type-safety, as all of the redefined fixture functions (`beginsAll` / `each`, `endsAll` / `each`) take a `Nothing?` (Kotlin's equivalent of Java's `Void`) as their first argument, which means that if you didn't override the default name of lambda parameter (`it`), the type system will not allow you to do illegal things when building the spec (like calling `should` from inside a `beginsEach`).

 If your test class has to extend a particular class, you can still get the last two benefits by using the `org.specnaz.kotlin.junit.SpecnazKotlinJUnitRunner`